jh9553-commits/The-relation-between-Chinese-Gold-Jewelry-Company-stock-prices-and-Gold-Future-prices/README.md

 Critically, gold price movements retain independent predictive power for jewelry stock returns even after controlling for broader Hong Kong market movements (Hang Seng Index), particularly at monthly, quarterly, and yearly frequencies.
 This validates the fundamental economic channel: gold price changes affect these companies through both raw material cost structures and consumer demand dynamics, with the latter appearing to dominate in the Chinese market context due to gold's dual role as consumption good and investment asset.

+Formal F-tests comparing linear and non-linear model specifications reveal that polynomial relationships with squared terms and interaction effects provide statistically significant improvements for daily (F = 5.81, p = 0.0006) and monthly (F = 3.10, p = 0.0286) frequencies, primarily driven by significant Hang Seng Index squared terms capturing non-linear market microstructure effects.
+However, these non-linear improvements are economically modest (0.39-3.84% R² gains).
+For quarterly and yearly frequencies, linear models are statistically preferred and theoretically justified, avoiding overfitting concerns particularly acute at yearly frequency with limited observations (n = 14).

-The analysis reveals that linear models adequately capture these relationships within the tested framework; non-linear specifications provide no statistically significant improvement.
+The analysis reveals that linear models adequately capture fundamental relationships within the tested framework; non-linear specifications capture additional short-term market noise without meaningful predictive improvement.
 The consistently positive correlation, while initially counterintuitive from a pure cost perspective, is economically rationalized by demand-side factors (investment demand driven by price expectations, inventory valuation effects, pricing pass-through capabilities, and cultural preferences for gold as wealth storage) that overwhelm raw material cost pressures.

-These findings have important implications for investors (time-horizon-appropriate strategies, diversification benefits), corporate managers (pricing strategy, inventory optimization, hedging decisions), and policymakers (market stability monitoring, consumer protection, economic indicator development).
+These findings have important implications for investors (time-horizon-appropriate strategies, diversification benefits, consideration of non-linear effects at short horizons), corporate managers (pricing strategy, inventory optimization, hedging decisions, awareness of market microstructure effects), and policymakers (market stability monitoring, consumer protection, economic indicator development).

-This research establishes a foundational understanding of the complex interplay between commodity prices, consumer behavior, and stock market valuations in the Chinese gold jewelry sector, highlighting the critical importance of time frequency selection in financial analysis and the unique market dynamics created by gold's multifaceted role in Chinese consumer culture.
+This research establishes a foundational understanding of the complex interplay between commodity prices, consumer behavior, market microstructure, and stock market valuations in the Chinese gold jewelry sector, highlighting the critical importance of time frequency selection in financial analysis and the unique market dynamics created by gold's multifaceted role in Chinese consumer culture.
+The formal F-test validation of model specifications provides methodological rigor to support practical decision-making.

+---

+**Word Count: ~5,200**